mserajnik/vmangos-deploy/README.md

 possible (or intended) to use this feature to perform a clean downgrade due to the database migrations.

-Since the Docker images are generally built only twice a week it is unlikely that there will be a build for every VMaNGOS commit; you can find all the available versions for the `vmangos-server` and the `vmangos-database` images [here][image-vmangos-server-versions] and [here][image-vmangos-database-versions] respectively.
+Since the Docker images are build only once a day it is unlikely that there will be a build for every single VMaNGOS commit; you can find all the available versions for the `vmangos-server` and the `vmangos-database` images [here][image-vmangos-server-versions] and [here][image-vmangos-database-versions] respectively.